javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 numbers = new Proxy(numbers, ...);
 ```

 The proxy should totally replace the target object everywhere.
 No one should ever reference the target object after it got proxied.
-Otherwise it  's easy to mess up.
+Otherwise it's easy to mess up.
 ````

 ## Validation with "set" trap